martaGG/S2D2_R/README.md

 We run fpc package DBSCAN for the user defined eps and Nmin.

 ## Acknowledging this
-Please cite (SFM, our paper, REF!!) if you use this code.
+Please cite Gonzalez et al 2020 if you use this code.

 ## References

 To be completed
+Cartwright & Withworth, 2003
+Joncour et al. 2017
+González et al 2020.